 The same applies for pets.
 The court views pets as property.
 If you cannot agree who should keep the family pets then the courts would look at who purchased the pet, paid the vets’ bills and food.
 To try and save disappointment of a judge simply awarding you or your spouse the beloved pet, then it is best to try to agree at the outset and possibly even agree to share the pet.

-You should always give some consideration to mediation.
+You should give some consideration to mediation.
 There is collaborative law to consider, or your solicitor can seek to resolve issues via correspondence.

 You may wish to deal with your divorce without instructing a solicitor and file your application online if you are confident in what you are doing.
 Please bear in mind though, we are experts in our field for a reason.